Hoffmann, Ernst Theodor Amadeus

 Ernst Theodor Wilhelm Hoffmann changed his third name to Amadeus because of his adoration for Mozart.
 He was the son of a lawyer in Königsberg.
 After the separation of his parents he was raised by O.W.
 Doerffer, a brother of his mother.

 His mother died in 1796 and he went to live with another uncle, whom he followed to Berlin in 1798.
 There he met C.M. von Weber and he wrote his first composition.
 In 1802 he entered a job at the Court of Law in Posen.
-Instead of marrying his fancee Minna Doerffer he broke the engagement because he expected that they would both be unhappy (for many years he had loved another woman, Cora Hatt).
+Instead of marrying his fiancée Minna Doerffer he broke the engagement because he expected that they would both be unhappy (for many years he had loved another woman, Cora Hatt).
 In 1802 he married a pretty Polish girl, Maria Thekla Michaelina Rorer-Tracinska.
 In 1804 he became a judge in Warshaw.
 There he met Julius Hitzig, author of the first Hoffmann biography.
-In 1806 the French were in Warshaw, his young daughter Cäcilia had died and his wife was seriously ill.
+In 1806 the French were in Warshaw, his young daughter Cäcilia had died, and his wife was seriously ill.
 He was near the point of collapse when he was rescued by his friend and former classmate Theodor Gottlieb Hippel (1775-1843).

 In 1808 he moved to Bamberg with his wife.
-There he became musical director and theatre architect, but he was haunted by his fascination for the 16 year old Julia Mark, the daughter of a family where he taught music.
+There he became musical director and theatre architect, but he was haunted by his fascination for the 16-year-old Julia Mark, the daughter of a family where he taught music.
 Her mother was so alarmed that she quickly married her daughter off to Hamburg.
-He thought of committing suicide, but after he was offered an engagement as musical director at Joseph Secondas opera company in Dresden and Leipzig in 1813 he left Bamberg for Dresden.
+He thought of committing suicide, but after he was offered an engagement as musical director at Joseph Seconda's opera company in Dresden and Leipzig in 1813 he left Bamberg for Dresden.

 He loved the beauty of that city and his financial position improved.
-But after a quarrel with With Seconda he also worked in Leipzig, but after a quarrel in 1814 he was lost his job and was out on the streets once more.
+But after a quarrel with Seconda he also worked in Leipzig, but after a quarrel in 1814 he was lost his job and was out on the streets once more.
 Hippel rescued him again and helped him to a job in Berlin, where he worked at the Kammergericht.
-Apart from opera's and plays Hoffman wrote sinister novels and short stories.
+Apart from opera's and plays Hoffman authored sinister novels and short stories.
 He was famous for his power of imagination as well as his drinking habits.
 In July 1816 his opera "Undine" was a huge success in Berlin, but after twenty performances the theatre burned down and the original material for the opera went down with it.
 The opera was praised by Carl Maria von Weber in the Allgemeine Musikalische Zeitung.

 Hoffmann died a few days after completing his "Des Vetters Eckfenster".
-Ludwig Devrient sat at his grave for weeks and reportedly he shouted "come out!" with a bottle of liquor in his hand.
+Ludwig Devrient sat at his grave for weeks and reportedly he shouted, "come out!" with a bottle of liquor in his hand.
 Hoffmann's estate was auctioned off soon afterwards and part of it was acquired by his friend Julius Eduard Hitzig.

-Hoffmann's writings were an important influence to writers like Washington Irving, Nathaniel Hawthorne and Edgar Allan Poe.
+Hoffmann's writings were an important influence on writers like Washington Irving, Nathaniel Hawthorne and Edgar Allan Poe.
 Work: "Undine" (opera, 1812-1814); "Die Abenteuer der Silvester-Nacht" (1815); "Die Elixire des Teufels" (2 volumes, 1815-1816).

 Related persons